Kristina Rihanoff

-Kristina Rihanoff (Кристина Пшеничных,: Kristina Pshenichnykh; born 22 September 1977) is a world finalist professional ballroom dancer, instructor, choreographer and author.
+Kristina Rihanoff (Кристина Пшеничных,: Kristina Pshenichnykh; born 22 September 1977) is a Russian professional ballroom dancer.

-She has a degree in Tourism and Hospitality; after finishing public school she studied with St Petersburg Branch of Modern Humanitarian Academy which has several colleges around Russia including Vladivostok.

 Early life

 The daughter of two engineers, Rihanoff was born and grew up in Vladivostok, Russia, and started taking dance lessons from aged 5.
 Her parents divorced when she was aged 12, during the time when the breakup of the Soviet Union was occurring.
 Living with her mother, aged 15 she became a part-time dance instructor to help the household budget, earning in a day what her professionally educated mother could earn in a month.

+She has a degree in Tourism and Hospitality; after finishing public school she studied with St Petersburg Branch of Modern Humanitarian Academy.

 Dance career

 Aged 21, she was asked to become an instructor to Russian dancers based in the United States.
 She also undertook displays and instructed on dance classes in the evenings.
 She developed her career over the next few years through a combination of teaching and performing, in the United States as well as choreographing shows in China, Hong Kong and Japan.

 Continuing her professional dance career, she gained 1st place in the South African International Latin Championship (2005–2006), 2nd in the US National American Rhythm Finals (2003–2005), 2nd in the Open to the World, Mambo Championship (2003–2004), and was a semi-finalist at the Open to the World, Blackpool Dance Festival in 2007.

 After being partnered with American professional Brian Fortuna, she has performed in the UK with Robin Windsor since 2011.